 Job interview preparation tends to cause people more distress than any other aspect of the search.

 For many, it is even more distressing than preparing a resume or learning how to dress for a job interview.
-That won’t be the case if you are prepared for some of the most common interview questions.
+That won’t be the case if you are prepared for some of the most common interview questions and have ready questions you could ask the employer during the interview.

-Our specialists at WellsGray Recruitment helps you prepare for your interview by providing an extensive guide on the common interview questions you might expect, along with some practical advice for answering them.
+Our specialists at WellsGray Recruitment help you prepare for your interview by providing an extensive guide on the common interview questions you might expect, along with some practical advice for answering them.

 Table of Contents: